-Located on a dairy farm, this family-run ice cream shop Moomer's Homemade Ice Cream entices customers with the salty-sweet flavor combo of peanut butter Oreo as well as Cherries Moobilee, a black cherry ice cream with fresh cherries, chocolate fudge swirl, and brownies.
+Located on a dairy farm, the family-run Moomer's Homemade Ice Cream entices customers with the salty-sweet flavor combo of peanut butter Oreo as well as Cherries Moobilee, a black cherry ice cream with fresh cherries, chocolate fudge swirl, and brownies.

 Izzy's in the Twin Cities makes ice cream in small batches, so sometimes favorites sell out quickly (the flavor selections are updated every three minutes online).
 Keep an eye out for Irish Moxie, a coffee ice cream with Oreo and Heath bar pieces plus Jameson Irish whiskey.

-The old-school parlor Ted and Wally's Premium Homemade Ice Cream makes super-premium, 18 percent butterfat ice cream from scratch.
+The old-school parlor Ted and Wally's Premium Homemade Ice Cream makes super-premium, up to 20 percent butterfat ice cream from scratch.
 The flavors number a whopping 1,600 and some, such as circus popcorn and Nebraska sweet corn, are found nowhere else.

 Just off the Las Vegas Strip, Luv-It Frozen Custard offers two rotating flavors in addition to chocolate and vanilla.
 Keep an eye out for celebrities and creative flavors such as Sin-a-Buns.
 Lush, creamy, and freshly made every day, this is custard as it should be.

 ANNABELLE'S NATURAL ICE CREAM | PORTSMOUTH, NEW HAMPSHIRE